Q

 Related Questions on Average

-What does the CSS property 'font-family' control?
+What does the CSS property 'background-color' control?

 A).
-A) color
+A) The color of the text

 B).
-B) The position of an element
+B) The color of the background

 C).
-C) The content overflow of an element
+C) The size of the font

 What does CSS stand for?